ENG 331: Drama 1485-1603

 • I expect students in ENG 331 to attend class sessions in person.
 But in addition to the allotted absences (see above) built into our course, I allow every student in ENG 331 to attend a class meeting remotely ONCE during term — a one-time limit ONLY — and still receive credit for attending.
 Students whose circumstances make in-person attendance difficult can pre-arrange with me to expand the limit on how often they can use this remote attendance option.
 (Click here for instructions on how to attend remotely and on how to expand the limit on remote attendance if necessary.)

-• Both major assignments in this class are delivered in one-on-one meetings with the professor (to be scheduled according to the instructions linked above).
-Since both assignments rely on scheduling meetings well in advance, extensions, missed deadlines, and missed meetings will require major, fundamental changes to the assignment itself.
+• Both major assignments in this class are delivered in one-on-one meetings with the professor, which must be scheduled well in advance (according to the instructions linked above), so no extensions are available (because they are not possible!) on either assignment.
+However, in lieu of an extension, you can request priority in reserving the latest possible one-on-one appointment slot (which will usually be equivalent to an extension of 3-4 days); you’ll need to arrange that request with me within the first three weeks of class, as you would any other accommodation.
 If you miss a one-on-one meeting that you scheduled, then you’ll have to submit the assignment by email attachment as a traditional essay; I will not provide any comments or feedback (only a numerical grade) on assignments submitted in this way, and will penalize for lateness according to the rules in the assignment prompts linked above.
-If you want to pre-arrange extra time to completion on either assignment (i.e., what would normally be an extension), you can request priority for the latest possible one-on-one appointment slot (which will usually be equivalent to an extension of 4-5 days) — you’ll need to arrange that request with me within the first three weeks of class, as you would any other accommodation.

 • If you are a student who has difficulty speaking up in class, or who wants extra help in English grammar and usage (including ESL/EFL), or who has a health consideration or atypical learning style that affects classwork (or involves any special concerns or needs in relation to or preceding readings), or who frequently has trouble with, or feels inadequately challenged by, classwork, or who is interested in investigating or applying to graduate school, or anything else that might benefit from an accommodation or modification, I can gladly customize my course to your needs or your style; I do not require any documentation or proof that you need accommodations.
 I do require that you request accommodations and modifications within the first three weeks of class — and that you follow my specific set of instructions for requesting accommodations and modifications when making your request.
 (Click here for instructions on how to request accommodations or modifications.)